ansible/workshops/exercises/ansible_f5/1.6-add-irules/README.md

 >A play is a list of tasks.
 Tasks and modules have a 1:1 correlation.
 Ansible modules are reusable, standalone scripts that can be used by the Ansible API, or by the ansible or ansible-playbook programs.
 They return information to ansible by printing a JSON string to stdout before exiting.

-- `A variable 'irules'` is defined with two irules are part of the list 'irule1' and irule2'
+- `A variable 'irules'` is a list defined with two irules => 'irule1' and irule2'
 - `name: ADD iRules` is a user defined description that will display in the terminal output.
 - `bigip_irule:` tells the task which module to use.
 - The `server: "{{private_ip}}"` parameter tells the module to connect to the F5 BIG-IP IP address, which is stored as a variable `private_ip` in inventory